 Once complete, the parties will be informed, in writing, of the outcome, including the finding, the sanctions (if any), and the rationale.
-Delivery of this outcome to the parties will occur without undue delay between notifications.
+Delivery of this outcome to the parties will occur simultaneously in writing.
 All parties will be informed of the College appeal processes, and their rights to exercise a request for appeal.
-Should any change in outcome occur prior to finalization, all parties will be timely informed in writing, and will be notified when the results of the resolution process become final.
+Should any change in outcome occur prior to finalization, all parties will be simultaneously informed in writing, and will be notified when the results of the resolution process become final.
+Students who are victims of sexual misconduct have the right to request disciplinary results from the Dean of Students, Title IX Coordinator or designee.
+If the alleged victim is deceased, the Dean of Students, Title IX Coordinator or designee will share disciplinary results with victims next of kin upon request.